Welcome to Explicit Wealth! A place, where ignited minds come to get inspired!

 Here is how it was supposed to work.

-The patient would prick their finger, storing blood in a small cartridge called nano cartridge.
+The patient would prick their finger, storing blood in a small cartridge called a nano cartridge.

 Pushing this cartridge into a machine would run the test.

-The Theranos machine envisioned would perform tests on the spot and beam information via the internet to a laboratory, where the person would interpret the result and send the report back.
+The Theranos machine envisioned would perform tests on the spot and beam information via the internet to a laboratory.
+The person would interpret the result and send the report back.

 Traditionally, the current pathology industry procedure was to draw a syringe full of blood from the vein and physically send the samples to the pathology laboratory.

-Theranos wanted to tone down the components of these massive machines to fit into a box, of the size of a Personal Computer.
+Theranos wanted to tone down the components of these massive machines to fit into a box of a Personal Computer size.

-Theranos claimed to make this process faster, simpler and totally bypassed the need for a doctor.
+Theranos claimed to make this process faster, simpler and bypassed the need for a doctor.

-In the procedure medical field, there are many components that are used to test blood, each of which performs a different type of tests.
+In the medical field, many components are used to test blood, each of which performs a different type of tests.

-For example, one test shoots the beam of light into the sample blood and measure the light reflected.
-While the other tests require chemical reactions.
+For example, one test shoots the light beam into the sample blood and measures the light reflected.
+In comparison, the other tests require chemical reactions.

 Now, this was the big lie and the problem with Theranos.
 There were several issues, which made the Theranos machine impossible.

-Next, due to the small amount of blood sample extracted from a prick of the finger, required dilution of the blood sample.
+Next, the small amount of blood sample extracted from a prick of the finger required dilution of the blood sample.
 Over diluted samples gave inaccurate results and were outside the capability of the hardware.

-Therefore, to make this technology possible, Theranos had to make major breakthroughs on all fronts of blood analysis.
-They had to all this, by only reporting to Elizabeth, who really didn’t have the knowledge.
+Therefore, to make this technology possible, Theranos had to make breakthroughs on all fronts of blood analysis.
+They had to all this by only reporting to Elizabeth, who didn’t know.